Simple Steps Anyone Can Master

 If you notice that a reversal pattern is underway you would want to look for Gaps and reversal entry patterns such as the Gap Tail method or other method that works well with this type of pattern.

+If you follow these steps you should have a better idea of the current market cycle and the current stock cycle as well.
+Always begin with the big picture and work down from there.
 Looking at stocks through a microscope is not something you want to do before you enter your position and while you’re in your position.
 You have to look at the big picture and following these steps will help you do just that.

 For more information on this topic, please go to: Short Term Trading Indicators – Bollinger Bands As Trend Filter and Technical Trading Strategies – The Tail Gap Strategy Revisited